 This information explains how to take oral medications to prevent, treat, or control cancer.
 Oral medications are medications you take by mouth, such as pills or tablets.
-It also includes the answers to some commonly asked questions.

 Be sure to tell all your healthcare providers, including your dentist and your pharmacist, that you’re taking medication for cancer.

 What are some ways to help me remember to take my cancer medications?

 Oral medication for cancer will only work if you take it exactly the way your doctor prescribed it.
 To be sure you take it correctly, use a system that works for you, such as: